GreenSlime1024/Meeting-Discord-Bot/README.md

 - Status tags

-The bot will label threads with status tags (pending, in_progress, finished), allowing forum channels to quickly find meetings based on the desired tags.
+The bot will label threads with status tags (Pending, In Progress, Finished), allowing forum channels to quickly find meetings based on the desired tags.

 - Roll call feature